Joan Doglio Smith, CNM

 In 2010 she became a staff Midwife with the Austin Area Birthing Center.
 In 2016, she was promoted to Clinical Director.
 During her ten years with AABC, she was privileged to help and guide hundreds of Central Texas families through the childbearing year.
 She also helped train multiple midwifery students and still is an active preceptor.
 As Clinical Director at AABC, she helped create policies, guidelines, protocols, managed staff and handled complex situations.

-Victoria also serves on the Midwives Advisory Board for Texas Department of Licensing and Regulation's Midwife Program since 2018 and enjoys training the next generation of midwives.
+Victoria also served on the Midwives Advisory Board for Texas Department of Licensing and Regulation's Midwife Program from 2018-2021 and enjoys training the next generation of midwives.

 She has three grown children, all women now, all delivered by midwives, two at home!